Criteria For Screening

 Given the amazing advances in medical technology in the last four decades or so, the American public has come to expect and believe that if a test exists for a disease, it should always be done.
 Nothing, however, could be further from the truth.
 The decision about which tests to perform on which types of patients and when to perform them actually requires a complex calculation.

 First, we must distinguish between a screening test and a diagnostic test.
-Often a single test can be used as either, the difference arising from the circumstances under which it’s performed.
-So, in my patient who had no symptoms or risk factors to suggest the presence of coronary artery disease, putting him on an exercise treadmill by definition represented a screening test: that is, an attempt to identify the presence of a disease before it produced symptoms.
+Often a single test can be used as either.
+The difference arises from the circumstances under which it’s performed.
+In my patient, who had no symptoms or risk factors to suggest the presence of coronary artery disease, putting him on an exercise treadmill by definition represented a screening test: that is, an attempt to identify the presence of a disease before it produced symptoms.
 Were he to have complained of chest pressure while climbing stairs, in contrast, putting him on a treadmill would have represented a diagnostic test: that is, an attempt to confirm or exclude a disease that had already manifested symptoms.

 Why don’t we screen everyone for every disease we can?
 First: